 Both titles refer to someone who has completed one of Samling’s week-long residential masterclasses but since 2014 we have referred to such individuals as Samling Artists rather than Samling Scholars.
 The reason for this is that the term ‘scholar’ is often associated with an academy and we wanted to make clear the difference between the professionals taking part in Samling Artist Programme and the young singers at an earlier stage in their artistic development who participate in Samling Academy.

-Samling is a registered charity and does not receive any statutory or regular funding.
+Samling Institute for Young Artists is a registered charity and does not receive any statutory or regular funding.
 We are funded through a mix of grants from trusts and foundations, individual giving, philanthropic donations and corporate sponsorship.